foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 For Week 14, The Les Paul Classic Antique is updated with unique H-90 pickups and an Iced Tea Sunburst finish on a figured maple top.
 Gibson's H-90 stacked double coil pickup results from a close collaboration with Billie Joe Armstrong.
-It offers the snarl and punch of a classic, vintage P-90, but with none of the 60-cycle hum that usually plagues traditional single coil pickups.
+It offers the snarl and punch of a classic, vintage P-90 but with none of the 60-cycle hum that usually plagues traditional single-coil pickups.

 ??? example "Unique Specifications (click to expand)"